ethereum/devp2p/rlpx.md

 Authenticated encryption is employed in order to provide confidentiality and protect against network disruption.
 This is particularly important for a well-formed network where nodes make long-term decisions about other nodes which yield non-local effects.

-Throughput guarantees, such that each protocol is allotted the same amount of bandwidth, are achieved by packet framing.
+Dynamic framing and flow control ensure that each protocol is allotted the same amount of bandwidth.

 # Implementation Overview
 Packets are dynamically framed, prefixed with an RLP encoded header, encrypted, and authenticated.
 Multiplexing is achieved via the frame header which specifies the destination protocol of a packet.

+All cryptographic operations are based on secp256k1 and each node is expected to maintain a static private key which is saved and restored between sessions.
+It is recommended that the private key can only be reset manually, for example, by deleting a file or database entry.

 An RLPx implementation is composed of:
 * Node Discovery & Peer Preference
 * Encrypted Handshake
 * Framing
-* Multiplexing
+* Flow Control

 # Node Discovery & Peer Preference
 **Node**: An entity on the network.
 **Peer**: Node which is currently connected to local node.
 **NodeId**: public key of node

+Node discovery and network formation are implemented via a kademlia-like UDP.
+Major differences from Kademlia:

+* packets are signed
+* node ids are public keys
+* DHT-related features are excluded.
+FIND_VALUE and STORE packets are not implemented.
+* xor distance metric is based on sha3(nodeid) instead of the nodeid

-Node discovery and network formation are implemented via a kademlia-like protocol.
-The major differences are that packets are signed, node ids are the public keys, and DHT-related features are excluded.
-The FIND_VALUE and STORE packets are not implemented.
-The parameters necessary to implement the protocol are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
+The parameters chosen for kademlia are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
 The eviction check interval is 75 milliseconds, request timeouts are 300ms, and the idle bucket-refresh interval is 3600 seconds.

-Aside from the previously described exclusions, node discovery closely follows system and protocol described by Maymounkov and Mazieres.
+Except for the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.

-Packets are signed and authenticated.
-Authentication is performed by recovering the public key from the signature and checking that it matches the expected value.
+Packets are signed.
+Verification is performed by recovering the public key from the signature and checking that it matches an expected value.
 Packet properties are serialized in the order in which they're defined.

-RLPx provides 'potential' nodes along with distance information and can maintain connections for well-formedness based on an ideal peer count (default is 5).
+RLPx provides a list of 'potential' nodes, based on distance metrics, and can maintain connections for well-formedness based on an ideal peer count (default is 5).
 This strategy is implemented by connecting to 1 random node for every 'close' node which is connected.

 Other connection strategies which can be manually implemented by a protocol; a protocol can use it's own metadata and strategies for making connectivity decisions.